Make Homemade Lip Balm with Just Two Ingredients

 It’s worth mentioning that this homemade lip balm project is not just limited-ingredient, it’s also super budget conscience.
 Yay!

 A $5 (13 oz) jar of petroleum jelly and $1 worth of Kool-Aid packets (they’re 5 for $1 at my grocery store) will make about 30 jars of lip balm.
-So for $6, you can make yourself, your mom, and a few friends a year supply of this stuff.
-Pretty crazy.

 Beauty DIY // 2 ingredient homemade lip balm #diy #beautytutorial #pink #makeup #lipbalm #gift #giftidea #holidaygift #mothersday